0xMiya/Guides/Arch_Installation_Guide.md

 ## Download the iso

-[Download](https://archlinux.org/download/) the iso and check the md5sum
+* [Download](https://archlinux.org/download/) the iso and check the md5sum
-Use Balena Etcher to create a bootable usb from the iso
+* Use Balena Etcher to create a bootable usb from the iso, alteratively with dd:

+		mkfs.vfat /dev/<disk> -I
+		dd if=<path-to-iso> of=/dev/<disk> status=progress

-Select in the uefi/bios the usb to boot from
+* Select in the uefi/bios the usb to boot from
-You may have to disable Secure Boot
+* You may have to disable Secure Boot

 ## Preparation